 Do you regularly suffer from throbbing headaches or feel like someone is hammering a nail in your head, and you end up puking because of the headache?
 It is time to look at the cause behind it and not the symptom.
 We all know how harrowing migraines can be.
 The guilty party may be your hormones.

 In females, there is a string of correlation between hormones and headaches.
-The female hormone estrogen and progesterone tend to fluctuate at the time of menstruation.
+The female hormone oestrogen and progesterone tend to fluctuate at the time of menstruation.
 These fluctuations can welcome debilitating migraine headaches.

 Simultaneously, a shoot in the female hormones can help alleviate hormones too.
 Additionally, several women also stop getting migraines entirely once they are through with menopause.